Bv-Vyas/Spsu-friendly-website/README.md

 # Spsu-friendly-website
-this is my first repository in github.
+In this project we are supposed to make an website.
 <br>
+Team Members :-
-author - Bhawesh Vyas
+1. Bhawesh Vyas
+2. Darshana Soni
+3. suhani agrawal
+4. Bhavik